 A timber deck can be made of many materials.
 The two broad categories are timber (of which there are many subcategories) and timber composites.
 Wood composites are made from the scrap materials of standard wood (such as Cedar, Pine, and Redwood).
 The fibres are then mixed with plastic to provide a material that is environmentally friendly and built to last.
 Like typical wood, there are many kinds of wood composites to choose from.
 It depends on your preferences and what you are looking for.
 Some people simply love natural love, even if it requires more maintenance and does not last as long.

-Which is more expensive, composite or timber decking Perth?
+Which is more expensive, composite or timber decking for Perth?

 All things considered, composite decking is less expensive in comparison to timber.
 It is hard to give exact figures as there are so many varieties of both composite and pure timber.
-But composite lasts nearly twice as long against timber decking, at 25 years against 15.
-Timber decking will need to be maintained yearly with sanding, oiling, and staining.
+But composite lasts nearly twice as long against timber, at 25 years against 15.
+Timber boards will need to be maintained yearly with sanding, oiling, and staining.
 So while the initial cost of timber is cheaper, the end cost of maintenance will far outweigh the wood composite.

 Call Bob Fougere Carpentry Services for exceptional timber decking, an area he has extensive expertise in - 0439 090 287.